-By default, this option is disabled.
 By default, the detection mode is port-based.

 Generally, port-based loop detection is used in ports that are connected to users, and VLAN-based detection is used in trunk ports when the partner switch does not support the loop detection function.